 Hiring Managers Speak Up About Lazy (yet qualified) Candidates

 As a recruiter, I’ve had the luxury of a bird’s eye view into the minds of hiring managers.
 I’ve admired how quickly they can spot talent, and have also noticed their innate ability to toss qualified candidates aside.
 Why so quick to judge?
 Signs of laziness, they say.
+More hiring managers are speaking up about lazy, yet qualified candidates, at an increasing pace.

 Now, I’m not talking about lazy candidates who don’t get in front of hiring managers at all.
 I’m talking about laziness seen among highly qualified candidates.